Macro-Deck-App/UpdateService/README.md

 - **Properties**:
   - `Version`: A string representation of the Macro Deck version.
+  - `IsBeta`: A boolean which is true when it is a beta version.
   - `Platforms`: A dictionary mapping `PlatformIdentifier` enum values to their respective `ApiV2VersionFileInfo` objects for the specified version.

 ### `ApiV2VersionFileInfo`